salemshadfan/CUAVs-Coding-Challenge/README.md

 Output:

 The output should consist of pairs of IDs, where one ID is from the first sensor, and the second ID is from the second sensor.
+You are free to solve the challenge using the language of your choice.